Loading Results

 We have updated our Online Services Terms of Use and Privacy Policy.
 See our Cookies Notice for information concerning our use of cookies and similar technologies.
 By using this website or clicking “I ACCEPT”, you consent to our Online Services Terms of Use.

-• Your baby nurses at least 8 to 16 times in 24 hours, or every 2 to 3 hours.
+• Your baby nurses at least 8 to 12 times or more in 24 hours, or every 2 to 3 hours.
+Feeding more than 12 times may increase supply.
+Nurse your baby at least 15 minutes at each breast, but not limit nursing time.
+If your baby falls asleep after one breast, wake him or her and offer the second breast.
 Your baby may be fussy once or twice a day.
 At these times, he or she wants to nurse often for several hours before seeming full.
 This is called cluster feeding.

-• You can hear your baby swallow milk while nursing or you can feel your baby swallow when lightly touching his or her throat.
+• You can hear your baby swallow milk while feeding or you can feel your baby swallow when lightly touching his or her throat.
+Your breasts feel softer after nursing.

-• Your baby feeds fewer than 8 to 16 times in 24 hours.
-Milk production is affected by how well the breast is drained.
+• Your baby feeds fewer than 8 to 12 times in 24 hours.
+Milk production is affected by how often and how well the breast is drained.

 • Your baby has a very weak suck, or has an improper latch.